aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-document/work-with-document-options-and-settings/_index.md

 For using this property, a new public method that accepts the new KeepSourceNumbering option was introduced as shown in the following example.

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Programming-Documents-Document-WorkingWithImportFormatOptions-KeepSourceNumbering.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Document-WorkingWithImportFormatOptions-KeepSourceNumbering.cpp" >}}

 ### Set Ignore Text Boxes

 When import a text box between different documents, the formatting of the destination document is applied to it.
 This corresponds to the behavior of the Word.
 To allow users to choose an appropriate behavior, the IgnoreTextBoxes option was introduced in ImportFormatOptions class.
 This property indicates whether to ignore formatting in the text boxes of the source-destination during the import and the default value is true.

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Programming-Documents-Document-WorkingWithImportFormatOptions-IgnoreTextBoxes.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Document-WorkingWithImportFormatOptions-IgnoreTextBoxes.cpp" >}}

 ## Allowing to Setup Language Preferences

 Displaying the document in MS Word depends on what languages are set in defaults of that document.
 But what to do, if there are no languages are set in defaults?
 In this case, Word takes information from '*Set the Office Language Preferences*' dialogue, which for example, can be found under 'File -> Options -> Language' menu in Word 2016.
 With Aspose.Words, you can set up language preferences using LanguagePreferences class.
 The following code example demonstrates how to add the Japanese language to the editing languages.

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Programming-Documents-Document-Setuplanguagepreferences-AddJapaneseAsEditinglanguages.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Document-Setuplanguagepreferences-AddJapaneseAsEditinglanguages.cpp" >}}

 The following code example demonstrates how to set the Russian language as the default editing language.

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Programming-Documents-Document-Setuplanguagepreferences-SetRussianAsDefaultEditingLanguage.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Document-Setuplanguagepreferences-SetRussianAsDefaultEditingLanguage.cpp" >}}

 ## Optimize Document to Particular MS Word Version

 CompatibilityOptions.OptimizeFor method allows optimizing the document contents as well as default Aspose.Words behavior to a particular version of MS Word.
 You can use this method to prevent MS Word from displaying the "Compatibility mode" ribbon upon document loading.
 Note that you may also need to set the Compliance property to Iso29500_2008_Transitional or higher.
 The following code example demonstrates how to optimize document contents to MS Word 2016.

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Programming-Documents-Document-SetCompatibilityOptions-OptimizeFor.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Document-SetCompatibilityOptions-OptimizeFor.cpp" >}}